Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Introduction

-This article is organized as follows: Section \ref{sec:methodology} reviews likelihood ratios and diagnostic odds ratios and applies them to statistical hypothesis tests.
-Section \ref{sec:EUIIfixed} then defines the experimental unit information index (EUII) for fixed sample size and studies its performance in standard statistical test settings.
+To motivate our methodological developments, we start in Section \ref{sec:bonapersona-analysis} with a re-analysis of data from animal experiments collected by \citet{Bonapersona2021} to assess how many animals could have been saved with group-sequential designs.
+Section \ref{sec:methodology} then reviews likelihood ratios and diagnostic odds ratios and applies them to statistical hypothesis tests.
+Section \ref{sec:EUIIfixed} \soutr{then} defines the experimental unit information index (EUII) for fixed sample size and studies its performance in standard statistical test settings.
 The extension to adaptive tests with different expected sample size of significant and nonsignificant findings is described in Section \ref{sec:EUIIvarying}.
-Applications to group-sequential designs (Section \ref{sec:GSD}) and ``constrained sample augmentation'' (Section \ref{sec:nhack}), an adaptive test procedure recently proposed by \citet{Reinagel2023}, are described.
+Applications to group-sequential designs (Section \ref{sec:GSD}) and ``constrained sample augmentation'' (Section \ref{sec:nhack}), an adaptive test procedure with inflated Type-I error rate, but also increased positive predictive value \soutr{recently proposed by} \citep{Reinagel2023}, are described.
 In a simulation study we compare the EUII of constrained sample augmentation with group-sequential methods with additional stops for futility based on predictive power.
-Based on our findings, we re-analyse the \citet{Bonapersona2021} data set in Section \ref{sec:bonapersona-analysis} to assess how many animals could have been saved with group-sequential designs, and close with some discussion in Section \ref{sec:discussion}.
+We close with some discussion in Section \ref{sec:discussion}.